Taimoormukhtar/SQL_project_data_job_market/README.md

 # Data_job_market_analysis
 This is a comprehensive SQL project in which the job market for data related careers are explored.
 Data is imported into PostgreSQL database using VScode.
-Data was imported from csv files saved locally.
+Data was imported from csv files (saved locally).
 Using the create_table operation, four different tables are created.
 These tables are used to carry out the analysis.
 - job_postings_fact
 - company_dim
 - skills_dim_job